ibm-cloud-docs/containers/cs_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
-Keep in mind that you must have a minimum of 1 worker node in your worker pool at all times.
+The minimum number of worker nodes per zone is 1.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
 If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
 For more options, see the [CLI documentation](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_pool_create).
    ```
    ibmcloud ks worker-pool create classic --name <pool_name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_workers_per_zone_min_1> [--label key=value]
    ```